 A human brain requires a constant flow of oxygen and blood supply for normal functioning.
 Restricting oxygen and blood to the brain and dura matter can lead to brain cells dying and a slow collapse of bodily functions.
-In the United States, medical malpractice is the third leading cause of death.
-Any medical error, such as administering excessive anesthesia, wrong medication, or a surgery gone wrong, can cause serious brain damage.
+Medical malpractice is the third leading cause of death in the United States.
+Any medical error, such as administering excessive anesthesia, wrong medication, or surgery that went wrong, can cause serious brain damage.

 If you or your close family members received TBI damage to the brain that was the fault of another, contact us at (213) 596 9642 to speak to our experienced traumatic brain injury attorneys and a cerebral contusion today.

-Our severe brain injury attorneys can help you take the right steps in documenting your accident and injuries, making the road to financial recovery a quick one.
+Our severe brain injury attorneys can help you take the right steps in documenting your accident and injuries, making the road to financial recovery quick.
 Contact us now or visit any of our law offices to receive a free consultation with a legal expert after suffering similar symptoms today!